W. J. Ghent: Socialist activities

-In 1911 Ghent left for Washington, DC, to work as a secretary to Socialist Congressman Victor L. Berger.
-Following his stint with Rep. Berger, Ghent returned to journalism, contributing to the Washington, DC socialist weekly The National Socialist before moving to the Southeastern Kansas town of Girard to join the editorial staff of the mass circulation Appeal to Reason.
+In 1911 Ghent left for Washington, D.C., to work as a secretary to Socialist Congressman Victor L. Berger.
+Following his stint with Rep. Berger, Ghent returned to journalism, contributing to the Washington, D.C., socialist weekly The National Socialist before moving to the Southeastern Kansas town of Girard to join the editorial staff of the mass circulation Appeal to Reason.

 Break with radicalism

-Ghent broke with the Socialist Party over that organization's staunch opposition to World War I despite of America's entry into that conflict in April 1917.
+Ghent broke with the Socialist Party over that organization's staunch opposition to World War I despite America's entry into that conflict in April 1917.
 Ghent became active in the pro-war arm of the labor movement, joining American Federation of Labor President Samuel Gompers on the Executive Committee of the American Alliance for Labor and Democracy from 1917 through 1919.

 In the early 1920s Ghent emerged as an outspoken public opponent of the fledgling American Communist movement.
 In 1923 Princeton University Press gathered a modified set of his essays from such magazines as The Weekly Review and The Independent under hard covers as a book entitled The Reds Bring Reaction.
 Ghent argued in this book that the ongoing wave of conservatism and anti-union legislation which swept America in the years after World War I was in large measure a response to the "theatricism and charlantry" of the revolutionary left.